 How to Create a Positive ROI From a Design Conference

-- Study the schedule – Okay, this is a “do as I say, not as I do” bullet point, because I am terrible at this!
+Okay, this is a “do as I say, not as I do” bullet point, because I am terrible at this!
 What I recommend is looking at the schedule of events before you attend, circling must-not-miss classes, and sticking to that.
-I will usually go to a conference with a few classes in mind that I want to attend, but then things get in the way (transportation, laziness, FOMO because my friends think there’s another class that’s better) so I really need to be better at taking my own advice on this.
+I will usually go to a conference with a few classes in mind that I want to attend.
+But then things get in the way (transportation, laziness, FOMO because my friends think there’s another class that’s better) so I really need to be better at taking my own advice on this.

-- Pay attention to the afterparties/night time events – This is another “do as I say…” situation because I usually avoid these events and that’s at a significant opportunity cost to myself (introverts gotta introvert).
+This is another “do as I say…” situation because I usually avoid these events and that’s at a significant opportunity cost to myself (introverts gotta introvert).
 If there are afterparties or late night events that you feel would be beneficial to attend, make all the effort to do so as these can be really clutch for developing longterm business friendships.
 Don’t feel intimidated to go if you’re by yourself as I promise you, you won’t be the only one!
-Strike up conversations, have fun dancing or crafting, and utilize the time to ask other entrepreneurs questions, find mastermind partners or accountabilibuddies to help keep moving your business forward.
+Strike up conversations, have fun dancing or crafting.
+Utilize the time to ask other entrepreneurs questions, find mastermind partners or accountabilibuddies to help keep moving your business forward.

-- Make it a point to network – Same as the afterparties, but if you’re like me and just get exhausted by the end of the conference day, utilize the time at the conference to network.
+Same as the afterparties, but if you’re like me and just get exhausted by the end of the conference day, utilize the time at the conference to network.
 Chat people up in the seats around you before a class, or if you bump into someone from a previous class.
-Be open and curious at lunch and don’t be afraid to pop into an empty seat at a table of chatty business owners.
+Be open and curious at lunch.
+Don’t be afraid to pop into an empty seat at a table of chatty business owners.
 Chances are, they’re all doing the roundtable get-to-know-you questions and aren’t a clique or group of friends.

-- Keep an eye open for future opportunities – If you’re absolutely digging the conference and know you’ll want to attend again, keep an eye out for opportunities.
-The closing party will usually mention when and where the next conference will be, but see if you can find out about speaking opportunities, volunteering (they’ll usually cover your ticket fee if you offer to help out for a little bit of time), or other ways to become a part of the event next year.
+If you’re absolutely digging the conference and know you’ll want to attend again, keep an eye out for opportunities.
+The closing party will usually mention when and where the next conference will be.
+But see if you can find out about speaking opportunities, volunteering (they’ll usually cover your ticket fee if you offer to help out for a little bit of time), or other ways to become a part of the event next year.

 So there you have it!
 If you want to know how I attend all of these events on the cheap, I wrote up a series on The Beige House about how I utilize credit cards to head to these events and be fancy about it.
 But my main point to all of this is: blogger and design conferences are major investments but can produce amazing results and are totally worth the cost, as long as you plan ahead and know how you’re going to rock it.
 See you there!